This is clearly untrue. This is what a proper "hurt the poor" programme looks like:

 This is often expressed with supply-demand curves, see e.g. Wiki.

-We also know that rents are dictated by local average wages (after deducting PAYE and so on), plus extra if it's a nice area minus a bit if it's a grotty area.
+We also know that rents are dictated local average wages (after deducting PAYE and so on), adjusted for commuting distance from where those wages can be earned, plus a bit if it's a nice area minus a bit if it's a grotty area.
 That is the beginning, middle and end of the matter.
 The landlord's actual cash costs are more or less completely irrelevant.
 As long as the actual or potential landlord can collect more in rent that it costs to provide and maintain the building he will rent it out (if not, he will abandon it).

 If the rent is more than the maintenance costs, the balance is the site premium (or the location rent or whatever you want to call it), so the tenant pays rent sufficient to cover the cash costs and the site premium on top.
-If the government now decides to tax away the site premium, that is between the government and the landlord, this does not increase the rental value of the home by a single penny; the amount of rent which the tenant will pay is the same and so the landlord bears the tax.
+If the government now decides to tax away the site premium, that is between the government and the landlord, this does not change the rental value of the location; the amount of rent which the tenant will pay is the same and so the landlord bears the tax.
 His remaining rental income after tax is, by definition, still enough to cover the maintenance costs and so he stays in business.

 Again, the amount of money which a landlord is willing to borrow to buy a home is simply the site premium (the pure profit) divided by the prevailing interest rate.
 House prices do not push up rents; rents pull up house prices.